wbaopaul/scATAC-pro/README.md

 Dependencies
 ------------

-### Tools users should install
+### Programming language users should install

 -   R (&gt;=3.6.0)
 -   Python (&gt;=3.6.0)

-### Tools required
+### Software packages required

-**Will be automatically installed if NOT detected.**
+**The following packages Will be automatically installed if NOT detected by the installation script.**

--   BWA (&gt;=0.7.17)
+-   BWA (&gt;=0.7.17), bowtie, bowtie2
 -   MACS2 (&gt;=2.2.5)
 -   samtools (&gt;=1.9)
 -   bedtools (&gt;=2.27.1)
 -   deepTools (&gt;=3.2.1)
--   trim\_galore (&gt;=0.6.3)
+-   trim\_galore (&gt;=0.6.3), Trimmomatic (&gt;=0.6.3)
+-   Regulratory Genomics Toolbox (RGT, for footprinting analysis, will ask whether you want to install it since the installation is done through conda, which takes a while and you may not want to conduct footprinting analysis)
+-   g++ compiler, bzip2, ncurses-devel
 -   R packaages: devtools, flexdashboard, png, data.table, Matirx, Rcpp, ggplot2, flexmix, optparse, magrittr, readr, Seurat, bedr, gridExtra, ggrepel, kableExtra, viridis, RColorBrewer,pheatmap,motifmatchr, chromVAR, chromVARmotifs, SummarizedExperiment, BiocParallel, DESeq2, clusterProfiler, BSgenome.Hsapiens.UCSC.hg38, BSgenome.Mmusculus.UCSC.mm10, VisCello.atac

-### Tools for additional modules

--   RGT (for footprint analysis, will ask whether you want to install it since the installation is done through conda, which takes a while and you may not want to conduct footprint analysis)
--   Trimmomatic
--   bowtie/bowtie2 (not required by will be installed automatically if not detected)

-Quick start
+Quick start guide
 -----------

--   **IMPORTANT**: the paramters and options should be specified in a configure file in text format: Copy and edit the configure\_user.txt file in this repository and then in your terminal run:
+-   **IMPORTANT**: The parameters and options should be specified in a configurartion file in plain text format: Copy and edit the configure\_user.txt file in this repository and then in your terminal run the following commands:

 <!-- -->